sudotechie/learn/goal_num_1.md

 ## Takeaway

-Although each call will have a goal - get them to evaluation, get to power, find a project, whatever it is... - maintaining high-level sight on filling out that case study criteria will help you and anyone you bring on get there that much faster.
+Although each call will have a goal - sign-off to begin evaluation, get to power, find a project, whatever it is... - maintaining high-level sight on filling out that case study criteria will help you and anyone you bring on get there that much faster.